ukashley/COMP-3010-Security-Operations-Incident-Management-/README.md

 ## 1. Introduction
 A misconfiguration in Frothly’s AWS environment results in a public S3 bucket, an external upload of a warning file, and an endpoint running a different Windows edition from the rest of the estate.
 This report, intended for a security management audience, uses Splunk and the Boss of the SOC v3 (BOTSv3) dataset to reconstruct the incident from a Security Operations Centre (SOC) perspective, showing how a SOC team could detect, analyze, and learn from it.

-A Security Operations Centre (SOC) is a collection of personnel, procedures, and tools that can offer a comprehensive solution for identifying and mitigating an attack before any harm is done [1].
+A SOC is a collection of personnel, procedures, and tools that detect, investigate and respond to attacks before significant harm occurs [1].
 As the number and sophistication of cyberattacks increases, SOCs rely on SIEM platforms such as Splunk to aggregate logs, apply analytics, and support both reactive incident handling and proactive threat hunting.
 In this report, that SOC context is explored through Frothly’s simulated AWS, endpoint and network activity in BOTSv3.

-The objectives of this investigation are:

-•	Answering one set of 200-level questions.

-•	Reconstructing the incident from a SOC perspective.

-•	Reflecting on SOC processes and potential improvements.

-The report's scope is restricted to Splunk log analysis of the chosen BOTSv3 scenario and its associated 200-level questions.
-The focus is on getting information from available logs, developing search filters and relating the findings to SOC processes.
-A thorough threat-hunting activity, host-based forensics and detailed malware reverse engineering outside of the dataset supplied are all outside the scope.

-This investigation assumes the following: The BOTSv3 logs are complete, accurately time-synchronized, and representative of Frothly's environment, that Splunk is the main SIEM platform, and a typical tiered SOC structure is in place.
-Instead of focusing on compatibility or data quality issues, these assumptions enable the analysis to focus on how a SOC team would understand and act on the available information.
+The objectives are to answer one set of BOTSv3 200-level questions, reconstruct the incident from a SOC perspective and reflect on SOC processes and potential improvements.
+The scope is limited to Splunk log analysis of the chosen BOTSv3 scenario and its associated 200-level questions.
+Broader threat hunting, host-based forensics and malware analysis beyond the supplied dataset are out of scope.
+The analysis assumes BOTSv3 logs are complete and time-synchronized, that Splunk is the main SIEM, and that a typical tiered SOC structure is in place, so the focus stays on how analysts interpret and act on the available information.

 ## 2. SOC Roles & Incident Handling Reflection
 The BOTSv3 dataset is related to and accurately represents the different SOC tiers, their roles and incident handling methods.
 The typical SOC is divided into three main tiers: